Estimated reading time: 4 minutes

-Even if you don’t have the authority to give that employee a raise, any kind of recognition and appreciation you can bestow will go a long way in keeping them happy.
+Even if you don’t have the authority to give that employee a raise, any recognition and appreciation you can bestow will go a long way in keeping them happy.

 6. Have a Soul

-Everyone has a soul, but a lot of people who are serious at work tend to minimize that part of themselves.
+Everyone has a soul, but many people who are serious at work tend to minimize that part of themselves.
 Being sincere and genuine doesn’t necessarily have to collide with having the proper authority to be respected.

 Sometimes, it’s easier to respect someone when you know they’re coming from a place of genuine concern, whether that concern is surrounding a deadline or a person.
 Be both understanding and firm at the same time.